 On 19 September Scott divided his enlarged group into subgroups of four and five men.
 The four-man group, led by Corporal Hill, moved to the south, and on 20 September found a railway line, which appeared to be unused.
 The same happened on 21 September at a different railway line.
 On 22 September the men spotted a road convoy of 20 vehicles, but lacked the strength to attack it.
 That evening they took shelter in an abandoned farm, by now the effects of their lost equipment panniers were taking hold and the men were weakened by hunger.
 Leaving the farm on 25 September they set off for their last objective, which was an artillery position near the front line.
 By 28 September they had been forced into hiding by the German patrol activity in the area.
 Moving into a disused farm they remained in the area, cutting telephone wires and carrying out a reconnaissance of the artillery positions, and finally made contact with the advancing US forces late on 3 October.

-The other C subgroup (Squadron Quarter Master Sergeant Alcock and four other men) kept watch on a railway line right through 19 September and, though no trains were seen, decided nonetheless to lay an explosive charge.
+The other C subgroup (Squadron Quarter Master Sergeant Alcock and three other men) kept watch on a railway line right through 19 September and, though no trains were seen, decided nonetheless to lay an explosive charge.
 This was laid at 21.00, and was detonated two hours later by a passing train.
 Leaving the area and making off to the south-south-west, they came across evidence of defensive trenches being dug, and on 24 September observed a tank engagement and 20 tanks withdrawing into a wood beside Blanche Eglise.

 Corporal Holden came down with malaria at this time, and the party decided to rest at a farm, which it left on 26 September, headed to the west and came across another farm.
 While the men were in the farm house talking to the occupants a German patrol appeared.
 Eventually the SAS group managed to depart via the back door, and then opened fire on the Germans who followed them out.
 The men then made their way through woods in which they located a number of tank workshops, harbour positions and a brigade headquarters.
 They returned to a farm at which they had stayed earlier, and discovered the A3 subgroup had been there.
 Remaining at the farm until 1 October, the party set out for the US lines and cut telephone lines on its way before crossing into the lines of Major General John S. Wood’s 4th Armored Division.